Kelfang/School_District_Analysis/README.md

   *	Data Sources: schools_complete.csv, students_complete.csv

 ## Summary of Results
-  With the omission of the math and reading scores for all the 9th graders at Thomas High School (THS), you will see that the numbers did not vary significantly between the original data and the adjusted data.
+  With the omission of the math and reading scores for all the 9th graders at Thomas High School, you will see that the numbers did not vary significantly between the original data and the adjusted data.
 I will evaluate those variances below.

   To give the data more context, a passing score is equal to or greater than 70 in either reading or math.
 Any references made to “Overall Passing” is defined as a student scoring equal to or greater than 70 in both math and reading.
 Additionally, all analysis that is shown prior to the removal of the 9th grade THS math and reading scores will be referenced as “Original”.
 All analysis completed after the removal of the 9th grade THS scores will be referenced as “Adjusted”.